jozefmery/SNT-2023-DEVS/README.txt

 where ARGUMENTS are the following:

-  -h | --help           - Display help message and the example list. minimal-atomic        - Empty atomic model. minimal-compound      - Empty compound model. traffic-light         - Traffic light example with input and output messages. queue-short           - Queue theory example with a 10 minute duration. queue-long            - Queue theory example with a 10 day duration (same parameters as queue-short). queue-large           - Queue theory example with a 1 hour duration (queue-short arrivals and duration
+  -h | --help           - Display a help message and the example list. minimal-atomic        - Empty atomic model. minimal-compound      - Empty compound model. traffic-light         - Traffic light example with input and output messages. queue-short           - Queue theory example with a 10-minute duration. queue-long            - Queue theory example with a 10-day duration (same parameters as queue-short). queue-large           - Queue theory example with a 1-hour duration (queue-short arrivals and server count
                                                                         multiplied by a factor of 10).

 More than one example can be provided for running.